-Please find the page (below) pertaining to the grade your child will be entering in Fall 2023.
+Please find the page (below) pertaining to the grade your child will be entering in Fall 2025.
 Each page has grade specific information about reading during the summer.
-All reading and note-taking are due on the first day of school.
+All reading, note-taking, or writing is due on the first day of school.